Tag It

 Information Architecture + Task Flows

-• Reduced IA depth by 30% to surface key actions faster
+• Reduced IA depth by ~30% to surface the top actions immediately.

-• Collaborated with legal to rewrite policy-heavy content into plain-language microcopy
+• Partnered with compliance to transform policy-heavy content into plain-language microcopy with inline citations for auditors.

 Wireframes + Validation

-• Created 60+ low-fi wireframes, tested over 3 rounds
+• Produced 60+ low-fi wireframes; tested over 3 rounds with dealers/title clerks.

-• Used tree testing + heatmaps to catch flow bottlenecks
+• Tree testing + heatmaps to locate flow bottlenecks; simplified or reordered steps accordingly.

 High-Fidelity UI + Accessibility

-1. Built a responsive, WCAG 2.2–compliant design system from scratch
+• Built a responsive, WCAG 2.2–compliant design system from scratch.

-• Real-time form validation with localized error messaging
+• Real-time form validation with localized, actionable errors.

-• Progressive disclosure for complex steps (e.g., ID uploads)
+• Progressive disclosure for complex steps (ID uploads, multiple owners).

 Hi-fi wireframes